libp2p/specs/webrtc/webrtc-direct.md

   Note, one can role out a new version of the libp2p WebRTC protocol through a new multiaddr protocol, e.g. `/webrtc-direct-3`.

-  This specification additionally defines a v2 rollout that keeps `/webrtc-direct` unchanged and versions via ICE username fragment prefix.

 - _Why exchange fingerprints in an additional authentication handshake on top of an established WebRTC connection?
 Why not only exchange signatures of ones TLS fingerprints signed with ones libp2p private key on the plain WebRTC